oheil/Slint.jl/README.md

     No solution yet

+    Dependency is only from plotters v0.3.7 which is only needed for example plotter :-(

 - Linux: when closing the Slint window and running again => segmentation fault (problem with Libdl.dlclose)

     The library can't be unloaded.